 2012 European Cup

-The 2012 European Cup was the 60th European Cup.
+The 2012 European Cup was the 49th edition of the tournament.
 Teams from eight countries participated.
 While at least six former major leaguers had played in each European Cup from 2008-2011, only two were in this one: San Marino closer Darwin Cubillan (0-1, Sv, 3.18) and Nettuno shortstop William Bergolla.
 Perhaps this was a sign of Europe's continued financial troubles, or perhaps it was an aberration.
-Another former major leaguer, Ray Sadler, had deserted Nettuno shortly before the Cup.
-Players from all over the globe were present, with all six continents (not counting Antarctica) having representatives on the field.
+Another former major leaguer, Ray Sadler, had deserted Nettuno shortly before the tournament began.
+Players from all over the globe were present, with all six continents having representatives on the field.

 - Paderborn Untouchables (Germany) (Manager: Stefan Fechtig)